codingfromspace/AV/README.md

 Explore Data (Training and Test)

 Exploratory data analysis is an approach of analysing data sets to summarize their main characteristics, often using statistical graphics and other data visualization methods.
-It is a critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.
-The major processes that we do in the EDA are:
+It is the critical process of performing initial investigations on data so as to discover patterns, spot anomalies, test hypothesis and to check assumptions with the help of summary statistics and graphical representations.
+The major processes in EDA are:

     1. Handling Missing values
     2. Removing duplicates